dbwebb-se/umbridge/docs/README.md

 ### App configuration for grading courses:

 There is a configuration file inside `app/settings/course_map.json`.
 This is used to configure the default behavior depending on the course.
 If a course is missing a key or does not exist it will fallback to the default values.
+Commands need to be written in list with each argument as own element.

 You can override the `default` configurations for a course by adding a new object matching the course's name.
 Example:
 ```json